garrisoneel/acoustic-localization/README.md

 An attempt at 2D localization using a microphone array.
 The primary purpose will be to compare several estimators in order to evaluate their performance (accuracy, uncertainty, confidence, etc).
 Hopefully we will have a camera tracking solution implemented as well to provide a more accurate reference trajectory.
+## Installation

+Run 'pip2 install -r requirements.txt' for Python 2, or 'pip3 install -r requirements.txt' for Python 3 to install dependencies.

 ## Approach